andrewtempany/andrewtempany.github.io/README.md

 # andrewtempany.github.io

 This is my first ever project!

-Using super basic HTML and some CSS.
+It was my first foray into HTML and CSS.